 To create a roadmap, you need to collect all the data, insight, and user feedback.

 This roadmap will not only dictate your actual product development strategy.
-It will also allow you to map out all the essential stages in the software development life cycle such as:
+It will also allow you to map out all the essential stages in the software product development lifecycle such as:

 - UI / UX design